bright/new-www/content/blog/elevating-from-frontend-to-fullstack-developer-wojciech.md

 Now, **I swim six times a week, usually at 6 am**.
 This routine suits me; **by the time work starts, endorphins are already at play, making the day nicer and more manageable**.

-One proud moment was outswimming Michał Łukasiewicz in a triathlon.
+One proud moment was outswimming [Michał](/about-us/michal/) in a triathlon.
 Of course, he swiftly overtook me in the run, but **showcasing my swimming strength was gratifying**.